 If you have students in a private school, you probably have a school auction problem.
 If there's a church attached to the school, that problem might be more complicated.
 I assume not all schools use the funds from the auction for the same purposes, but it does seem to be part of a budget that might already include you feeling like you pay for everything.
 And that's probably because you do--that's what a private school is all about.
 So how to handle the auction.

-Our school last year focused on hand-made class items to be sold.
+Our last school focused on hand-made class items to be sold.
 Crafty stuff that cost nothing.
 A parent would buy it and then often donate it to a classroom or teacher.
 That's pretty generous, to pay $50 for a bunch of fingerpaint, only to give it away.
 The next school we were at had classroom parents buying an item to be sold at the auction.
 So one class might say that every parent needs to give $10 or $20 for the item.
 So people are buying $200 items with parents' money in the hopes that someone might pay $300 for it.
 So the parents pay a total of $500 for the item, and the school gets $300, but it really feels more like $100 to parents in the class.
 I know it's a good time for some parents to show off that they're high-rollers, but they can also do that by bidding $100 for a class project.
 I assume someone out there complained about bidding on fingerpaints.
 But fingerpaints are cute, and $300 electronic items don't often sell for $300 at an auction.

 Our last school also had a few parents who worked in jobs where they could get discounted items that they purchased and then offered to the auction.
-I assume the next school has the same kind of thing.
+I assume the next school has the same kind of connections.
 It can be a good way to get your home business out there.
 I think there was also a solid network established with local businesses willing to donate items at that school.
 Basically, the auction was jam-packed.
 In our second year at the new school, I offered an item associated with my blog, but I never received a follow-up from the person running the auction on my donation.
 So it never happened.
 Basically, organization fail when you have one person trying to run the whole shebang.

 The last school's auction also had a principal challenge.
 This raised a lot of money for the principal to do something or other.
 It was just everyone giving as much as they cared toward a total.
 I didn't care to give anything because I had learned to dislike the principal a bit, but people seemed to want the kids to see this person do something silly.
 Somewhat related was the principal for a day.
 One kid got to make up rules and sit in the desk for part of the day.